Nedozzz-Rexx/quiz-game/README.md

 ### Future Improvements
 - **Potential Enhancements:**
   - Add a settings menu, where the user can choose if they want to reveal the correct answer after they got it wrong, and adding the flexibility of adjusting how the gameplay is.
-  - Add more logging for better debugging and tracking of program execution.
+  - Add more logging for better debugging and tracking of program execution, and improve on testing implementations.

 ## Tools used